-Many gamers seem to prefer playing their games on Windows 7, and that is understandable.
-However, it’s safe to say that Windows 10 is the best place to play video games if you’re a PC gamer, and that’s because the operating system is the exclusive home to DirectX 10, and the Microsoft Store.
+Some gamers still seem to prefer playing their games on Windows 7, and that is understandable.
+However, it’s safe to say that Windows 11/10 is the best place to play video games if you’re a PC gamer, and that’s because the operating system is the exclusive home to DirectX 10, and the Microsoft Store.

 Computer crashes while playing games

 Like previous operating systems before it, then, games in Windows 11/10 are prone to many of the common problems folks face on a regular basis.
 You see, games will crash now and again, so if you’re facing such ills, maybe the following tips could help with restoring your monster gaming machine to its former glory.

 If your Windows computer crashes while playing video games, and you’re wondering what is going on, here are some suggestions on how to stop your computer from crashing or freezing when playing games.

 1] Disable programs in the background